Modeling symbiosis by interactions through species carrying capacities

 2mm Formally, there are five fixed points for Eqs. (\ref{31}).
 However, as expressed by Eq. (\ref{11}), we are looking for non-negative solutions.
 For each of the non-negative solutions, we accomplish the Lyapunov stability analysis and select the stable solutions.
-Below, we present the expressions and the stability analysis only for the stable stationary solutions that are non-negative.
+We assume that the reader is sufficiently qualified in the Lyapunov technique, so that we do not discuss the details of the stability analysis and present only the final results of the analysis for the stable stationary solutions that are non-negative.

 Equations (\ref{31}) can possess a single stable fixed point given by the expressions \be x^* = \frac{1-b+g-\sqrt{(1+b-g)^2-4b}}{2g} \; , \qquad z^* = \frac{1+b-g-\sqrt{(1+b-g)^2-4b}}{2b} \; . \ee This point is stable in the {\it stability region} shown in Fig. 1 characterized by one of the conditions, either \be b< 0 \; , \qquad - \infty < g < \infty \; , \ee or \be 0 \leq b < 1 \; , \qquad g \leq g_c \equiv \left ( \sqrt{b}-1\right )^2 \leq 1 \; , \ee or \be b \geq 1 \; , \qquad g \leq 0 \; . \ee On the boundaries of the stability region, we have